xjz92/Attach-Dictionary/readme.md

-# Witwicky: An implementation of Transformer in PyTorch
+# Attach-Dictionary Extension of Witwicky: An implementation of Transformer in PyTorch

+[Xing Jie Zhong](), University of Notre Dame

 [Toan Q. Nguyen](http://tnq177.github.io), University of Notre Dame